dharshenikarthi/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+# EXPERIMENT--01-ALP on fundamental arithmetic and logical operations
-Name :
+Name : DHARSHENI.K

-Roll no
+Roll no : 212224040073

-Date of experiment :
+Date of experiment : 19-08-2025